-I’ve said these words about 150 thousand times.
-Honestly, with 3 kids ag,es 6 and under… keeping it clean feels impossible!
-I’ve searched and scoured to find cleaning hacks that would help my house get clean and stay clean.
-But everytime I type “cleaning hacks” into pinterest, it returns a whole host of results fit only for OCD cleaners..
-(How to clean the tiny crevice between the wall and the baseboard) Umm… yeah..no.
-I was looking for something more like (How to clean your house well enough that you don’t have to panic when the doorbell rings…)
+But every time I type "cleaning hacks" into pinterest, it returns a whole host of results fit only for OCD cleaners..
+(How to clean the tiny crevice between the wall and the baseboard) Umm... yeah..no.

-What I’m saying is: I needed tricks that would HONESTLY work like magic.
-So after some intense research…and plenty of experimentation, I’ve finally found them!
-The MAGIC TRICKS – nitty gritty techniques that keep your home clean (sort of).
+What I'm saying is: I needed tricks that would HONESTLY work like magic.

 #1 THROW EVERYTHING AWAY.

 Well okay maybe not everything...
 BUT VERY SERIOUSLY CONSIDER whether they really NEED that toy.
 We have this idea that toys keep our children busy.
 But if you're honest with yourself, how long did he really play with that walking puppy toy?
-If the answer isn't EVERYDAY since we got it, then put in the the pile for GoodWill.
+If the answer isn't EVERYDAY since we got it, then put in the the pile for Goodwill.
 That toy isn't keeping him busy, it's keeping you busy.
 As I work to clean and purge our playroom I've determined to keep only a handful of toys.
 I plan to stick to toys that entertain for long periods of time and require no batteries, like legos, barbies, and trains!

 PS - Don't stop in the toy room!
 Clean out every room of your house... you will thank yourself later!
 Just remember, because kids especially tend to collect things, you'll have to purge regularly (but the first one's the worst, I promise!)

 #2 HIDE ALL OF THE TOYS

-3 | PICK ONE AREA OF THE HOUSE AND BE MEAN ABOUT IT
+#3 PICK ONE AREA OF THE HOUSE AND BE MEAN ABOUT IT

 Sometimes, The bad habits our kids have are just an extension of our own bad habits.
 Figure out which room in the house is the MOST important to you and leaves you feeling the most overwhelmed and frustrated.
 Then clean it until you're fingers hurt (or at least until you feel satisfied with its appearance and feel).
 NOW HERE IS THE MOST IMPORTANT PART OF THIS STEP... be ridiculously strict about this room for a month!
 Don't let anyone drop their junk, leave their trash, forget a toy, or spill their drink.
 Once you've trained them to keep this room pristine... move on to the next most important room until cleanliness in the whole house becomes a habit!